Agentic Engineering: Professional AI Workflows for Angular

 Agentic Engineering Workshop Agenda:

-- Project setup: Angular strict mode, ESLint, Git, Prettier, package manager, Nx/monorepo variants, and reproducible local execution
+- Project setup: Angular strict mode, Git, ESLint, Prettier, Husky, and lint-staged for reproducible checks

 - Highlight: Our Angular Best Practices Rules & Style Guide for AI and teams: custom rules based on the official Angular best practices, extended with additional refinements, special rules, and project guardrails for AI tools